 Immodest Acts: The Life of a Lesbian Nun in Renaissance Italy is a book written by Judith C. Brown about a lesbian nun, Benedetta Carlini, who became an abbess at the age of thirty.
-She was born in a small town of Vellano, some forty-five miles of Florence, Italy in year 1590.
+She was born in a small town of Vellano, some forty-five miles of Florence, Italy in the year 1590.
 Her father vowed to offer Benedetta to the service of God when he almost lost her and her mother during a difficult birth.
 So at the age of nine, her father fulfilled his promise and sent Benedetta to the Theatine Convent of the Mother of God where she became an abbess and lived there until her death.
 She obviously didn’t make the choice, as “most girls of her day were not consulted about the major decision of their lives, whether to enter a convent or marriage (Brown 22).”

 As soon as her father left her, supernatural events began to unfold.
 “Folk culture was being replaced by religious culture.
 The fairy-tale heroine was beginning to follow in the footsteps of the saints (43).”
 Her confessor, Father Paulo Ricordati encouraged her to develop her visions.
 She followed him just like how she followed her mother to take the Madonna as her mother and custodian.
-It was clear that she was denied of parental love and protection, and so she searched and found these affections through her special companion, Bartolomea.
+It was clear that she was denied parental love and protection, and so she searched and found these affections through her special companion, Bartolomea.
 Brown argues that women in the Renaissance were still deprived of attention and power; yet, Benedetta used her religious mystical powers to improve her standing in Renaissance Italy.

-During this time, its society still assumed how sex and gender should be identified, and thus lesbian sexuality was ignored or dismissed.
-Europeans couldn’t accept the fact the women could be attracted to the same sex.
-“Their view of human sexuality was phallocentric – women might be attracted to men and men might be attracted to men but there was nothing about woman that could long sustain the sexual desires of another woman (6).”
+During this time, society still assumed how sex and gender should be identified, and thus lesbian sexuality was ignored or dismissed.
+Europeans couldn’t accept the fact that women could be attracted to the same sex.
+“Their view of human sexuality was phallocentric – women might be attracted to men and men might be attracted to men but there was nothing about a woman that could long sustain the sexual desires of another woman (6).”
 It was clear though that they were aware of the sexual relationships between women, but those who were in power did what they could to avoid it.

 The councils of Paris and Rouen for example prohibited nuns from sleeping together and they were required to turn their lamps on throughout the night in dormitories.
 They were also required to unlock their doors so that the abbess can check on them.
 Additionally, they were asked to avoid special ties of friendship and that they should stay out of each other’s cells.
 However, Benedetta managed to challenge these prohibitions when she realized the degree of her spiritual abilities.
 As days passed by, she claimed that her vision increased and she began to see handsome young men who wanted to beat her to death for six to eight hours using sticks, swords, and other weapons.
-Their leader showed his real ugly face when Benedetta denied his marriage proposal, because she said that she only wanted to marry Christ.
+Their leader showed his real ugly face when Benedetta denied his marriage proposal because she said that she only wanted to marry Christ.

 Brown describes that